Alzheimer’s and Humour: Finding Joy Amidst the Challenges

 Incorporating humour into caregiving practices for individuals with Alzheimer’s disease can have a positive impact on their quality of life and overall well-being.

-Numerous studies have shown that humour can improve communication, reduce stress, and create a more positive for both the caregivers and the patients.
+Numerous studies have shown that humour can improve communication, reduce stress, and create a more positive environment for both the caregivers and the patients.

 One way humour improves communication is by creating a shared experience between the caregiver and the individual with Alzheimer’s.